mia-platform/documentation/docs/runtime_suite/client-credentials/how-to-use.md

 It is possible to pass the `token_endpoint_auth_method` parameter in input set to `private_key_jwt`.

 For this auth method, it is created a client.
-The *client* information are accessible from the crud, so it is possible to set a CMS page and change the permissions of the client directly from the CMS.
+The *client* information are accessible from the CRUD, so it is possible to set a CMS page and change the permissions of the client directly from the CMS.

 It returns 201 when client is correctly generated, 401 otherwise.